The rationale of the European Semester

 The continuing gradual return to a ‘new normal’ of the European Semester in 2022

-The European Semester will resume its broad economic and employment policy coordination in 2022, while evolving in line with the implementation of the Recovery and Resilience Facility.
+The European Semester has resumed its broad economic and employment policy coordination in 2022, while evolving in line with the implementation of the Recovery and Resilience Facility.
 The implementation of the Facility will require an adaptation the European Semester to take into account possible overlaps and ensure complementarity.
 The implementation of the plans will drive Member States’ reform and investment agendas for the years to come.
 The European Semester, with its broader scope and multilateral surveillance, will complement the implementation of the recovery and resilience plans.